moskytw/mosql/docs/index.rst

 There are almost same, right?

-Here I use :meth:`~mosql.result.Model.arrange` for taking advantages from model written well, so the reuslt is grouped.
-There is also a plain :meth:`~mosql.result.Model.select` you can use.
+Here I use :meth:`~mosql.result.Model.arrange` for taking advantages from the model configured, so the result sets are grouped into three model instances, but the plain methods, such as :meth:`~mosql.result.Model.select`, are also available.

 As you see, MoSQL is